REMARKABLE INSTANCES OF PROPHECY BY THE TEA-LEAVES

 objects are perfectly represented by the leaves.
 That is of no practical

-satisfaction.
+tion.
 The simple fact that each language has its alphabet, its

 spelling, and its words, which must be learned before there can be any